bbrfkr/dynamis-keyboard/case/sandwitch/BUILD.md

 4. Put the plate to the bottom case by inserting spacers to the holes of pcba.
     ![sandwitch-04](url)

-5. Screwed the plate and spacers with screws.
+5. Screw the plate and spacers with screws.
     ![sandwitch-05](url)